Disclosure Scheme for Domestic Abuse Scotland

 It will be given to the person potentially at risk, or another person close to them.

-Some documents to look at if you are considering putting in an application.
+Some information to look at if you are considering putting in an application.

 In England or Wales, the Domestic Violence Disclosure Scheme (also known as Clare’s Law) is in place.
 You should get in touch with your local police service for information.